 In Linz, you’ll find the Mariendom – the biggest church in Austria.
 Keeping with the city’s artistic streak, it features stained glass windows displaying modern-art designs.

 See Rooftop Artworks at Höhenrausch in OÖ Kulturquartier

-My favourite space of all is Höhenrausch – an annual art event and creative space.
-It’s set within the repurposed area known as the OÖ Kulturquartier and incorporates over 30 indoor, outdoor and rooftop artworks with great views across the city, even to the point of incorporating artworks onto the front of the Ursulinen Church that’s next to it.
+My favourite space is Höhenrausch – an annual art event and creative space.
+It’s set within the repurposed area known as the OÖ Kulturquartier.
+It incorporates over 30 indoor, outdoor and rooftop artworks with great views across the city, even to the point of incorporating artworks onto the front of the Ursulinen Church next to it.

-The wooden tower, erected amongst it all, allows you the most artistic view of all – Linz in a 360 panorama, and the perfect display of its many layers of old and new.
+The wooden tower, erected amongst it all, allows you the most artistic view – Linz in a 360 panorama and the perfect display of its many layers of old and new.